Multimodal Latent Reasoning via Hierarchical Visual Cues Injection: Introduction

 Building upon these advancements, the prevailing reasoning paradigm in most existing MLLMs can be characterized as a form of "System 1" or fast thinking which is a rapid, intuitive, and associative processing of multimodal inputs to generate direct, end-to-end responses.
 While effective for many pattern recognition and simple descriptive tasks, this single-step generation process often struggles with complex, compositional questions that demand deeper logical inference, sequential deliberation, or multi-faceted analysis.
 This limitation has spurred recent research aimed at instilling models with "System 2" or slow thinking capabilities, which involve explicit, structured, and often iterative reasoning steps.
 Representative efforts in this direction include LLaVA-CoT~\cite{xu2025llava}, which applies chain-of-thought prompting to visual questions; Vision-r1~\cite{huang2025vision}, which uses outcome-supervised rewards to incentivize faithful reasoning; and Mulberry~\cite{yao2024mulberry}, which employs collective tree search for deliberate planning.
 These works collectively highlight a critical shift towards more deliberate reasoning processes.

-However, a common reliance on explicitly generated textual rationalesas the primary scaffold for "slow thinking" may introduce inefficiencies and remain susceptible to the very language biases and hallucinatory pitfalls that deeper reasoning seeks to mitigate.
+However, a common reliance on explicitly generated textual rationales as the primary scaffold for "slow thinking" may introduce inefficiencies and remain susceptible to the very language biases and hallucinatory pitfalls that deeper reasoning seeks to mitigate.
 This highlights the need for exploring more fundamental, latent, and modality-synchronized reasoning structures beyond surface-level linguistic chains.
-A series of works in LLMs focus on thinking in the latent space \cite{xinghaochen2025,shibohao2024,jindongli2025}, the model performs computations entirely inside its continuous hidden state.
+A series of works in LLMs focus on thinking in the latent space \cite{xinghaochen2025,shibohao2024,jindongli2025}, where the model performs computations entirely within its continuous hidden state.
 Recently, Heima \cite{xuanshen2025} extends the latent-space reasoning paradigm in LLMs to multimodal settings by introducing a set of Heima Encoder/Decoders.
-During training stage, the encoder learns to compresses CoT into predefined tokens.
+During the training stage, the encoder learns to compress CoT into predefined tokens.
 At inference time, Heima employs independently trained decoders to decode these abstract compressed tokens.
 However, the reasoning process is still driven by textual CoT supervision, rather than being grounded in or induced by visual representations.
-As a result, visual information is not truly integrated into the model’s reasoning mechanism.
+As a result, visual information is not truly integrated into the model's reasoning mechanism.

 In this work, we propose \ourmodel{}, the first multimodal latent reasoning framework that enhances reasoning capability through recursive extension of transformer blocks and hierarchical injection of visual cues, as illustrated in Figure \ref{fig:cover}.
 The core of our framework is a looped transformer architecture, which performs test-time scaling via recurrent blocks, enabling iterative refinement of latent representations.
-To ground this reasoning process, we incorporate hierarchical visual information from coarse scene-level semantics to fine-grained regional details into the latent space of the model.
-This structured, multi-scale infusion of visual signals provides a rich, modality-aligned foundation for robust and deliberate multimodal inference, moving beyond reliance on explicit linguistic rationales.
-Our contributions for this paper is summarized as follows,
+We incorporate hierarchical visual information, from coarse scene-level semantics to fine-grained regional details, into the latent space of the model.
+This design demonstrates that multi-scale visual cue injection remains effective when integrated with loop-transformer-based latent reasoning.
+Our contributions in this paper are summarized as follows: